-One way that scientists monitor climate change is through the measure of sea ice extent.
-Sea ice extent is the area of ice that covers the Arctic Ocean at a given time.
-Sea ice plays an important role in reflecting sunlight back into space, regulating ocean and air temperature, circulating ocean water, and maintaining animal habitats.
+One method that scientists use to monitor climate change is the measurement of sea ice extent.
+Arctic sea ice extent, quite simply, is the area of ice that covers the Arctic Ocean at a given time.
+Sea ice plays an significant role in reflecting sunlight back into space, regulating ocean and air temperature, circulating ocean water, and preserving animal habitats.

 Here are five facts to help you better understand Arctic sea ice.

 NASA has tracked sea ice minimum (usually in September) and maximum (usually in March) extents since 1978.
 While the exact extent figures may vary year to year, the overall trend is clear: the Arctic is losing sea ice year-round.

 “The last 15 years, we’ve seen the lowest 15 sea ice minimum extents,” said Dr. Rachel Tilling, a sea ice scientist at the University of Maryland and NASA’s Goddard Space Flight Center in Greenbelt, Maryland.
 “Each year we’re losing an area that’s roughly the size of West Virginia.”

 Arctic sea ice minimum extent is now declining at a rate of 13.1% per decade.
 The pace is likely to accelerate because of climate change-induced warming and the ice-albedo feedback cycle.
 The albedo effect describes the white ice surface’s ability to reflect Earth-bound sunlight back to space.
 Redirecting solar energy away from the ocean keeps the seawater beneath the ice cooler.
 When sea ice melts, darker-colored liquid water is left exposed to absorb sunlight.
 That warmer water then melts additional ice, creating the ice-albedo feedback cycle.